 By Lauren Weivoda

-One of the keys to starting a new business successfully is having a strategic plan in place.
+One of the keys for startups’ success is the development and successful implementation of a strategic plan.
 This helps companies determine their direction, plan for the future, identify opportunities, and anticipate issues.
 It also helps companies keep up with changing client needs and market trends, stay ahead of the competition, unite employees around a shared vision, and ultimately make better business decisions.
 Although a strategic plan is critical for business success, it can be difficult for new owners to know where to start.

 Start with your vision.
 What do you want your company to be like three to five years from now?
 Be specific.
 What will you have achieved?
 What will your competitive advantage be?
 What will your culture be?
 How will people work together?
 How will your company treat customers?
 How will people communicate with one another?
 What markets will you have tapped into?
 How will people make decisions?
 What new services will you offer?
 How will people demonstrate accountability?
 What will your reputation be?
 How will other organizations and the surrounding community view your company?